 - All STAAR Assessments will be taken in person in an online format.

-- Students can bring a fiction book to read (No Kindles or E-Readers) at the conclusion of their testing.
-(Textbooks, non-fiction books, or homework will not be permitted.)
+- Students can bring a fiction book to read (No Kindles or E-Readers) at the conclusion of testing.

-- Students are expected to follow the dress code and not bring pillows or blankets to school on testing days.
+- Students are expected to follow the dress code.

 - We encourage each student to get a good night’s sleep, eat breakfast, take their time, and do their very best.
 We have full confidence in each student!